-- 1. A pattern of abuse of alcohol, including, but not limited to, public intoxication and driving while intoxicated. - 2.
-A pattern of fraud committed against a governmental entity. - 3.
-A pattern of theft or fraud. - 4.
-A pattern of organized criminal activity. - 5.
-A pattern of prostitution. - 6.
-A pattern (for the purposes listed above) consists of three or more incidences.
+- 1. A pattern of misdemeanor possession of marijuana (two ounces or less). - 2.
+A pattern of theft or fraud. - 3.
+A pattern of organized criminal activity. - 4.
+A pattern of prostitution. - 5.
+A pattern of misdemeanor harassment. - 6.
+A pattern (for the purposes listed above) consists of three or more incidences, with a minimum of two or more incidences occurring within the last three years.